 But the truth is, it isn’t with the right tools at hand.

-In the tutorial below, we’ll show you how to edit and customize your WooCommerce product checkout page with SeedProd.
-And the good news is you won’t need to add an extra WordPress child theme to make it happen.
+In the tutorial below, we’ll show you how to customize your WooCommerce checkout page with SeedProd.

-SeedProd is the best website builder and landing page builder for WordPress with drag-and-drop functionality.
-You can use it to build and customize any layout in WordPress visually.
+SeedProd is a WordPress website builder with drag-and-drop functionality.
+It allows you to build and customize any page in WordPress visually.

-You can use the drag-and-drop page editor to create custom WordPress themes and pages and see the results in real-time.
-It removes the need to code your page manually by directly editing your functions.php file, which is excellent news for people with limited design and technical skills.
+This means you can use the drag-and-drop page editor to create custom pages and see the results in real-time.
+It removes the need to code your page manually, which is excellent news for people with limited design and technical skills.

-SeedProd comes with 150+ professionally designed landing page templates to get started quickly.
+SeedProd comes with hundreds of professionally designed landing page templates to get started quickly.
 You can then customize each template in the visual editor using flexible page blocks like:

 - Optin forms and login forms